Stop paying your jQuery tax

 Dmitry totally valid, if you are using script loaders you are fine provided you are loading the script loader async.

-Juraj_Vitko about 12 years ago
+Juraj_Vitko over 12 years ago

 Juraj_Vitko